Cedar shake roofs are a unique roofing option that can maximize curb appeal. Learn about the factors that affect cedar shake roof costs.

 It’s up to you whether you want to share your estimate.

 After covered home damage happens, you'll need to obtain an insurance estimate for the expected repair costs.
-The estimate you receive will include numerous items and the correlating prices the insurance company will pay.
+The estimate you receive will include numerous items and the correlating prices the insurance company is willing to pay.

-Depending on your insurance company and the policy you hold, you may see the following items and expected costs for each one on your estimate.
+Below is a list of the things included in your insurance estimate.
+Depending on your insurance company and the policy you hold, you may see some different items and expected costs for each one on your estimate.

 Demolition, disposal, and site preparation costs, if necessary